Tired of sore muscles? Try these post workout recovery tips to give your body some much-needed relaxation and relief.

 Next time someone tells you that you can’t take days off because you’ll lose your gains, tell them that you’re actually making gains by resting.

-When you’re done with your workout, make sure you’re also stacking up on nutrients that help recovery.
+When you’re done with your workout, ensure you’re also stacking up on nutrients that help recovery.

 - Magnesium — plays a role in a number of processes affecting muscle functions like oxygen uptake, energy production, and electrolyte balance